Thrust, Parry and Riposte

 Fun read!
 You had me laughing out loud with many of those footnotes.

 Yay!
-Glad youโll be joining.
-Iโll add you to the list for sure.
+Glad you’ll be joining.
+I’ll add you to the list for sure.